MatheusGress/MatheusGress/README.md

 Hello!
-My name is Matheus Gress, a 19-year-old Brazilian, embarking on the journey of programming.
+My name is Matheus Gress, a 19 year old Brazilian, embarking on the journey of programming.
 I'm a beginner in this world of technology, but I'm determined to learn and grow every day.

 Currently, I have been dedicating myself to studying through online platforms, such as Udemy, where I have been exploring the fundamentals and practices of languages like C# and C++.
 I'm always challenging myself to solve problems and develop algorithms in both languages to improve my coding skills.
 Additionally, I use Beecrowd as a tool to practice and enhance my skills by solving problems daily.